-Louis Stanley, who wrote a Foreword for the book, was then running BRM with Jackie Steward as his driver.
-Jackie was already becoming active in increasing circuit safety, and Stanley put belts in his BRM in late 1967.
+Louis Stanley, who wrote a Foreword for the book, was then running the BRM team with Jackie Steward as his driver.
+Jackie was already becoming active in promoting better circuit safety, and Stanley put belts in his BRM in late 1967.
 These were the first in Formula One, and were made by a new company, Willans.

 “Dumbo” Willans was a consultant to the GQ Parachute Company, which made aircraft harnesses for the RAF and which Michael had approached with suggestions for race harnesses.
 Dumbo was assigned to the project and, seeing possibilities, suggested that Michael and he go into business together.
 Michael told him to go ahead on his own, because in the following year Norma and he were moving out to Australia.

-Michael (already an Australian citizen back through his great-grandfather), Norma and their daughter Anita moved out to Sydney in February 1968.
+Michael was already an Australian citizen back through his great-grandfather.
+With Norma and their daughter Anita he moved out to Sydney in February 1968.
 They brought with them a beautiful sports-racing car, an Elva BMW 7s.
 He raced it a few times at circuits such as Warwick Farm, Katoomba and Oran Park, but ran out of money and time while trying to establish a working life in his new country of residence.

 The use of belts in open race cars in Europe and Australia escalated during 1968.
 In Formula One the usage rate went from zero to 100 percent by the end of the year.
 Both Norma and Michael had tried to convince Jimmy Clark to use belts, but he was never to be persuaded.
 During the 1968-69 Tasman Series Jochen Rindt told Michael that he had read the book, was convinced about the benefit of a harness, but would never use crutch restraint.
 As is well known, a major contributor to his death at Monza was submarining under the lap belt.